Chief Peguis Trail Extension West

 Engage

-Engagement during this phase of the project is now complete.
-A public engagement report is now available within the documents tab of this project page.
+Engagement on the preliminary design was held in 2017 and 2018.
+A public engagement report is available on the documents tab of this project page.

 View the information session boards.

-The intent of the public engagement process for the Preliminary Design Study was to provide information and collect local feedback to:
+The intent of the public engagement process was to provide information and collect local feedback to:

 - Inform the community and stakeholders of the intended plans and share any changes to the design;